 The theory goes, that Me, the Artist + Them, the fans + Constant promotion = Effective marketing.

 But actually the online music scene looks more like this:

 I’m friends with other musicians in my niche online, and I regularly engage with and share their work.
 And guess what?
-They repay the “favour” (it’s not a favour really because I genuinely like their stuff) and promote my work in return.
+They repay the “favor” (it’s not a favor really because I genuinely like their stuff) and promote my work in return.
 It’s a mutually beneficial form of relationship building which is the real secret of online music marketing.

 By connecting with other musicians online, you will not only be gaining musical allies, you will also be gaining potential new fans.
 And who knows, if one of them becomes a superstar they may end up promoting your music to others, just like Nirvana’s Kurt Cobain did for the acts he admired like The Raincoats and The Vaselines.

 These musicians you are connecting with often have modest fan bases, to who they can promote your music if you have built a mutually beneficial relationship with them.
 In marketing terms, such people would be called “micro-influencers”.
 They may not have huge followings but they do tend to have engaged followings.
 And what’s more, they’re much more likely to share your music with their followers than Beyonce is!

 The cornerstone of online music marketing is building relationships with real people online.
 These relationships need to be…

 Mutually beneficial: you both get something out of engaging with each other

 Appropriate: it’s very unlikely you’re going to bond with a famous DJ, it’s much better to go for lesser-known people to connect with as they’re more likely to value upcoming artists.